 It’s summer time!
-While many escape to the south to relax by the sea (after travelling at a snail’s pace on the Autoroute de Soleil with the rest of Belgium), you can enjoy that beach feeling at several open-air swimming places in and around Ghent.
+While many escape to the south to relax by the sea (after travelling at a snail’s pace on the Autoroute de Soleil with the rest of Belgium), you can enjoy that beach feeling at several outdoor swimming places in and around Ghent.
 Read on for where to chill on a hot summer day!

 The main Ghent beach is the place to be on a hot day in the city.
 The sandy beach and the grassy meadow fill up with colourful beach towels and happy Gentenaars as soon as the sun pushes the temperatures over 20 degrees.
 The atmosphere is lively and you are sure to bump into someone you know.